-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria E. coli 0 0 (a) 0 N/A
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria E. coli 0 0 (a) 0 Human and animal fecal waste

-(a) Routine and repeat samples are total coliform-positive and either is E. coli-positive or system fails to take repeat samples following E. coli-positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli.
+(a) Routine and repeat samples are total coliform-positive and either is E. coli-positive, or system fails to take repeat samples following E. coli-positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli.

 Table 1.A.
-Compliance with Total Coliform MCL between January 1, 2021 and June 30, 2021 (inclusive)
+Compliance with Total Coliform MCL between January 1, 2022, and June 30, 2022 (inclusive)